 To play the game, players start by logging in and are randomly matched with another player.

 They are shown the same query term or phrase, and images of two web pages that are supposed to be relevant for the query.
 To score points, the players have to agree on the same page as being the most relevant for the query.

-The paper quoted at the start of this post is cited in the Yahoo paper, and is co-written by Luis von Ahn, who was behind the development of the ESP game.
-He describes a number of other games with a purpose that have been developed since.
+The paper quoted at the start of this post is cited in the Yahoo paper and is co-written by Luis von Ahn, who was behind the development of the ESP game.
+He describes many other games with a purpose that has been developed since.

 Would you play “Thumbs-Up” if Yahoo released it to the public?